zerotier/terraform-multicloud-quickstart/README.md

 vendor brings their own special brand of pain.
 For example, on AWS, you will need to accept the Marketplace agreement for the Ubuntu AMI.
 On GCP, you will be prompted to enable Cloud APIs.

+To lower the bar of entry, you can toggle which cloud vendors are used in the lab.

 <p align="center">
 <img src="https://i.imgur.com/5tRu35i.jpeg" alt="old man yells at cloud" /><br/>